ShanGGraff/portfolio_landing_page/README.md

 ## Description

-This is a basic website that contains someback ground information about me and some links to my Git Hub projects.
+This is a basic website that contains some background information about me and some links to my Git Hub projects.

 ## Setup/Installation Requirements

-* Clone repository to directory of your choice using git clone https://github.com/ShanGGraff/portfolio_landing_page--
+* Clone repository to directory of your choice using git clone https://github.com/ShanGGraff/portfolio_landing_page
 * Fork website from https://github.com/ShanGGraff/portfolio_landing_page

 ## Known Bugs